 Coffee and caffeine consumption has its good and bad effects.

-A very recent review concludes that the positive health effects of moderate coffee consumption far outweigh potential negative effects (Pourshadidi, 2016)
+A very recent review concludes that the positive health effects of moderate consumption of coffee far outweigh any potential negative effects (Pourshadidi, 2016)

 So you can continue to sip your coffee without feeling guilty, and enjoy all these benefits!